Meet Jennie – our Site Coordinator in QLD (Turtle Rehabilitation and Marine Conservation)

 Logan has been with the Big Five Wildlife Management and Conservation project in South Africa from inception and has worked in various roles within the reserve.
 At present, Logan oversees the various components on the project site, including the logistics for volunteer participants and their general wellbeing.
 Logan’s dream is to travel the world with his grandkids once he retires.

-Meet Pasqual – our Continent Site Director for Africa (click here)
+Meet Kya – our Site Director in Tanzania

 Meet David – our Site Director in Thailand

-David is based out of Chiang Mai and travels all over Thailand as needed.
-He was born in the UK and moved to the U.S. when he was 16, completing high school and university in Colorado.
-As an avid traveller, his first thought on graduation was to travel to Asia.
-He volunteered and lived with a family in Kathmandu for 2 months before travelling to Thailand.
-He quickly fell in love with the country and for the last 9 years has worked as a teacher, for local NGOs and now helping Thai people and communities connect with people travelling to Thailand.
-He loves his work because it allows him to share his love of Thailand and its people with others and at the same time support the great things that people all over Thailand are doing every day.
-He completed his MA in Asia Pacific Studies in 2013 and is fluent in Thai.
+David was born in the UK and moved to the US when he was 16 and completed high school and University in Colorado.
+As an avid traveler, his first thought on graduation was to travel to Asia.
+He volunteered and lived with a family in Kathmandu for 2 months before traveling to Thailand.
+He quickly fell in love with the country and for the last 12 years has worked as a teacher, as a development officer in NGOs, and has worked with volunteers and study abroad programs for the last seven years.
+He has an MA in Asia Pacific Studies and is fluent in Thai.
+He loves his work because it allows him to share his love of Thailand and its people with participants and at the same time support the great things that people all over Thailand are doing every day.

-Meet Lisa – our Site Director in Hawai'i, USA
+Meet Kristin – our Site Director in the USA – UCLA

-Meet Nick – our Site Director in LA (UCLA)
+Meet Noah – our Site Director in the USA – New York State

-Meet Anette – our Site Coordinator in LA (UCLA)
+Meet Hong – our Site Coordinator in Vietnam

-Meet Jennifer – our Site Coordinator in Livingstone
+Meet Sander – our Site Director in Zambia